irods/irods/manual.rst

 1) The data itself can be handled by the iRODS system through replication and should not require any specific backup efforts worth noting here.

 2) The iRODS system and configuration files can be copied into iRODS as a set of Data Objects by using the `msiServerBackup`_ microservice.
-When run on a regular schedule, the `msiServerBackup` microservice will contain all the necessary configuration information to reconstruct your iRODS setup during disaster recovery.
+When run on a regular schedule, the `msiServerBackup` microservice will gather and store all the necessary configuration information to help you reconstruct your iRODS setup during disaster recovery.

 .. _msiServerBackup: file:///var/lib/e-irods/iRODS/doc/html/sys_backup_m_s_8c_abab044dfcae659a200741d4f69999c29.html

 3) The iCAT database itself can be backed up in a variety of ways.
 A Postgres database is contained on the local filesystem as a data/ directory and can be copied like any other set of files.
 This is the most basic means to have backup copies.
 However, this will have stale information almost immediately.
-To cut into this problem of staleness, Postgres 8.4 includes a feature called `"Record-based Log Shipping"`__.
+To cut into this problem of staleness, Postgres 8.4+ includes a feature called `"Record-based Log Shipping"`__.
 This consists of sending a full transaction log to another copy of Postgres where it could be "re-played" and bring the copy up to date with the originating server.
 Log shipping would generally be handled with a cronjob.
 A faster, seamless version of log shipping called `"Streaming Replication"`__ was included in Postgres 9.0+ and can keep two Postgres servers in sync with sub-second delay.

 .. __: http://www.postgresql.org/docs/8.4/static/warm-standby.html#WARM-STANDBY-RECORD
 .. __: http://www.postgresql.org/docs/9.0/static/warm-standby.html#STREAMING-REPLICATION